LenaWil/git-explain/readme.md

 ### `Push` and `Pull`

 For that, there are two operations, Push: sending your commits to the server; and Pull: downloading the new commits from the server.
 `Push` fails if the commits on the server contain newer ones, `pull` doesn't unless there are merge-conflicts, which SourceTree will ask you to solve.
 Therefore, pull before you push.
+Pull do sometimes create merge commits with the commits in the ‘wrong’ order, which is confusing behaviour people complained about.
+Git pull with the rebase option leads a less confusing but also less accurate commit graph, which is why that’s sometimes used.
 We could just all use the master branch, but it’s also possible to use a new temporally branch, then asking someone else to review the code, (AKA sending a pull request or merge request) and then asking the reviewer to merge that code.
 (AKA merging a pull request) There are git repos where only the _‘dictator’_ (aka scrum master) has push permission on the master branch on the main repo and repos where everyone has.
 I don’t know which permission model is the best for this project, my suggestion is though to put some safeguards in place so someone doesn’t mess up the entire repo.

-There are some advanced options for the `pull` command, that make for a cleaner commit history, ~~but they are complicated and outside the scope of this short tutorial.~~ in the chapter below.
+There are some advanced options for the `pull` command, that make for a cleaner commit history, ~~but they are complicated and outside the scope of this short tutorial.~~ in the chapter below. (sorta

 ![xkcd GitHub for lesbians](https://imgs.xkcd.com/comics/branding.png)